mlc611/deconvolution-for-photodiode-response/README.md

 ## Symmetry in Problem Solving
 Physicists are trained to notice physical symmetry and exploit it to solve problems.
-When one can identify that some essential feature is the same in two different systems, then the tools and techniques developed to solve problems in the first system can be applied to solve problems in the new system.
+When one can identify that some essential feature is the same in two different systems, then the tools and techniques developed to solve problems in the first system can be applied to solve problems in the second system.

 We do this intuitively all the time.
 When we encounter a keyboard, it doesn't matter whether it's on a laptop, phone, or typewriter.
 We know what to expect when we press the keys because we're familiar with the essence of a keyboard.
 The fun often begins in situations when we suspect that symmetry exists, but it's not immediately obvious.

 >"A symmetry of a physical system is a physical or mathematical feature of the system (observed or intrinsic) that is preserved or remains unchanged under some transformation."  -[Wikipedia entry on symmetry](https://en.wikipedia.org/wiki/Symmetry_(physics))

 Here, we're going to explore the exsistence of symmetry between a problem in photodiode development and a problem in micrsocopy.
-If symmetry exists, then common image processing software employed in microscopy can be used to help us study photodiode behavior and improve designs and semiconductor processing techniques.
+If symmetry exists, then common image processing software employed in microscopy could be used to help us improve photodiode designs and processing techniques.

 ## Photodiode Response Maps
-Photodiodes are devices that accept photons and output an electric current.
-They can be tailored to a variety of wavelengths including ultraviolet, visible, and infrared.
+Photodiodes are highly ubiquitous devices that measure incoming photons.
 They're used as part of the [CMOS imagers in your smartphone](https://en.wikipedia.org/wiki/Active-pixel_sensor).
 They can be specialized for applications such as [single-photon detection](https://en.wikipedia.org/wiki/Single-photon_avalanche_diode) and can even be applied to sensing particles other than photons, such as [high energy electrons in 4D-STEM microscopy](https://arxiv.org/abs/2111.05889).

 Photodiodes have a sensing surface that can be smaller than 1 &mu;m<sup>2</sup> or greater than 1 cm<sup>2</sup>.
 Typically, designers want photodiodes to have uniform response across the entire area of the device, so that photons landing on one part of the device generate the same signal as photons landing on another part of the device.
 In practice, the response may be inhomogenous, such as having increased or decreased sensitivity at the edges compared to the center.
-Response maps are used to visualize any inhomogeneities within the photodiode.
+Response maps are used to visualize any inhomogeneities within the photodiode and help improve the design.

 Here are some response maps from [a CERN sensor for high energy physics](https://journals.jps.jp/doi/pdf/10.7566/JPSCP.34.010009):